aimardcr/APKKiller/README.md

 # APKKiller
 APKKiller is a method to bypass android application integrity and signature check.
-APKKiller uses JNI Reflection and using some trick and hack to bypass hidden API restrictions.
+APKKiller uses JNI Reflection also using some trick and hack to bypass hidden API restrictions.

 ## How does it work?
 When an android application is loaded, it stores various information regarding current running Application like App Name, Package Name, Signature, APK Path, etc.